Hundemeier/sacn/README.md

 This creates a new thread that is responsible for sending out the data.
 Do not forget to `stop()` the thread when finished!
 If the data is not changed, the same DMX data is send out every second.

 The thread sends out the data every *1/fps* seconds.
-This provides synchronization (the data for all universes is send out the same time) and reduces network traffic even if you give the sender new data more often than the *fps*.
+This reduces network traffic even if you give the sender new data more often than the *fps*.
 A simple description would be to say that the data that you give the sACNsender is subsampled by the *fps*.
 You can tweak this *fps* by simply change it when creating the `sACNsender` object.